briancappello/py-meta-utils/README.md

                 f.write(msg)
 ```

-It's not immediately obvious from above, but the `Meta` attribute gets automatically added to classes having a metaclass that utilizes `apply_factory_meta_options`.
-(In this case, it will be populated with the default values as supplied by the `MetaOption` subclasses.)
+It's not immediately obvious from above, but the `Meta` attribute gets automatically added to classes having a metaclass that utilizes [apply_factory_meta_options](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.apply_factory_meta_options).
+(In this case, it will be populated with the default values as supplied by the [MetaOption](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.MetaOption) subclasses.)
 In the case where the class-under-construction (aka `YourLoggableService` in this example) has a partial `Meta` class, the missing meta options will be added to it.(*)

-(*) In effect that's what happens, and for all practical purposes is probably how you should think about it, but technically speaking, the class-under-construction's `Meta` attribute actually gets replaced with a populated instance of the specified `MetaOptionsFactory` subclass.
+(*) In effect that's what happens, and for all practical purposes is probably how you should think about it, but technically speaking, the class-under-construction's `Meta` attribute actually gets replaced with a populated instance of the specified [MetaOptionsFactory](https://py-meta-utils.readthedocs.io/en/latest/api.html#py_meta_utils.MetaOptionsFactory) subclass.

 The one thing we didn't cover is `MetaOption.contribute_to_class`.
 This is an optional callback hook that allows `MetaOption` subclasses to, well, contribute something to the class-under-construction.
-Maybe it adds/removes attributes to/from the class, or it wraps some method(s) with a decorator, or something else entirely.
+Most likely it adds/removes attributes to/from the class, or perhaps it wraps some method(s) with a decorator or something else entirely.

 ## Included Metaclass Utilities